 2) Gadsden Arts Museum Shop: The shop is dedicated to displaying original work and reproductions by local artists and artisans with the hope that the visitor will find items which reflect the culture and heritage of the area to take away with them.
 Art books, exhibition catalogues, jewelry and items for children are also for sale.
 Artists must be a member of the Gadsden Arts Center & Museum at some level and the Gadsden Arts Center & Museum takes a 40% commission on sales.
 Contact our Museum Shop Manager Becky Reep on Saturdays: 850.627.5023.

 3) Annual Art in Gadsden: Regional Exhibition of Fine Art: Artists living within 200 miles of Quincy, Florida, or former Gadsden County residents, are invited to apply to participate in the annual Art in Gadsden: a regional exhibition of fine art at the Gadsden Arts Center & Museum.
 This exhibition draws visitors and patrons from across the region each year, showcasing art from over 50 selected artists.
 New and returning, established and emerging artists are welcome to apply.
-Click here to apply for the 30th Art in Gadsden.
+The deadline to apply for the 2018 Art in Gadsden has now passed.
 To be added to the artists' list for future exhibitions, contact Curator Angie Barry, 850.627.5021.

 4) Apply to exhibit in the 1st floor gallery spaces: The Gadsden Arts Center & Museum invites artists and/or groups to apply to exhibit in its 1st floor exhibition spaces.
 All artists or institutions wishing to exhibit must submit the Exhibition Proposal Form which requires at least 10-20 quality images as examples of the work to be included in an exhibition, a biographical sketch, and a resume including a list of past exhibits, awards, collections, and bibliography.
 Artists are encouraged to exhibit a new body of work.
 Proposals may be submitted at any time either by mail, email or in person, but ALL parts of the proposal must be included.